MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/international/Copy-UserInternationalSettingsToSystem.md

 * Welcome screen and system accounts
 * New user accounts

+**Important:** Note that this PowerShell cmdlet is only available for Windows 11 and later.
 This is a system setting.
 It can only be changed by a user who has Administrator permissions.
 Changes take effect after the computer is restarted.

 ## SYNTAX